 - a) Whenever numerical limits are established for special categories, such as for point of landing, duration of motor run, or height, a measurement of these specific quantities should be stated in the supporting data section. - b) If barographs, special electronic devices, timing equipment, etc., are employed, a description adequate to ascertain the accuracy and validity of the devices must be included. - c) A statement must be made that all requirements for the specific categories were met. - d) Latitude and longitude of take-off and landing points, as well as mathematical calculations must be shown for records involving great circle distances. - e) A listing of all officials and participating observers shall be included.
 The supporting data sheet shall be signed by the directing official. - f) For historical purposes, a brief description of the flight is desired.
 Pertinent factors, such as weather, special equipment in the models or on the ground, or any unusual circumstances occurring during the flight will be of value.
 This section is not officially required but officials are encouraged to submit it on a separate sheet of paper for future reference. - g) For Duration and Distance in Closed Circuit records for powered model aircraft (any power source), a statement must be made which shows beyond reasonable doubt that the requirements of the flying site, have been met.
 Documentation such as photographs, maps, and weather observations may be part of such statement. - h) Time-keeping - i) Describe in brief, the method of timekeeping employed. - ii) No. of stop watches - iii) Position of timekeepers - iv) Electronic equipment used - v) For speed records in a straight line and control line of more than 300 km/h, the data generated automatically at the time of the flight must be included. - i) Measurement of course base (applies for speed and distance in a closed circuit) - i) Describe in brief, the method of establishing the base measurement. - ii) Measuring equipment - iii) Method of marking base limits - iv) Number of observers at base limits - v) Method of signalling, base to pilot - vi) Supply a sketch of the course, defining base, turning points, marker poles, altitudes of base limits and position of officials relative to course.

-Part Two - Records for Space Models ı All requiremen measurements nts of 5.2.2), must also (measure be observ ment of o distance in a corded in the a straight dossier. line), 5.6.1 (verification of altitude
+Part Two - Records for Space Models All requirements of 5.2.2 (measurement of distance in a straight measurements), must also be observed and recorded in the dossier. line), 5.6.1 (verification of altitude